eyanchenko/subsamp/README.md

 # subsamp

-Comparing graph sub-sampling on divide-and-conquer algorithms
+This repository includes the code for "Graph sub-sampling for divide-and-conquer algorithms in large networks" by Eric Yanchenko.